 So what’s missing?
 A heart of gratitude.

-I like to think of Thanksgiving as a state of mind, rather than a long list in a prayer or an annual holiday filled with food.
+Think of thanksgiving as a state of mind, rather than a long list in a prayer or an annual holiday filled with food.
 A person living under bleak circumstances can feel truly blessed, while a person with a comfortable life might struggle to name even one good thing.

 The difference is in the heart.

 What does a thankful heart look like?
-I like to look at Psalm 103.
+Check out Psalm 103.
 This chapter in the Bible is such a beautiful example of a thankful heart that it’s hard to not crack an internal smile if you really read the words.

-The person who can sing this is someone who is so full of gratitude that he can’t even begin to list all the things he is thankful for.
+The person who can sing this is someone so full of gratitude, he can’t even begin to list all the things he is thankful for.
 He simply feels it bubbling up from within his soul like a spring bursting forth from deep within the earth.
 It can’t be contained, it has to come out!

 When was the last time you felt this thankful?
 Was it last Thanksgiving?
 Three Thanksgivings ago?